Moduli of $p$-adic representations of a profinite group: Abstract

 \section{Abstract}

 Let $X$ be a smooth and proper scheme over an algebraically closed field.
 The purpose of the current text is twofold.
-Firstly, we construct the moduli stack parametrizing rank $n$ continuous $p$-adic representations of $\pi_1^\et(X)$ as a $\bQ_p$-analytic stack, $\LocSys(X)$.
-Secondly, we prove that $\LocSys(X)$ can be upgraded to a derived $\bQ_p$-analytic stack and it is moreover geometric with respect to the derived $\bQ_p$-analytic context.
-The construction of the derived enhancement of $\LocSys(X)$ uses in an essential way the theory of $\ind(\pro(\cS))$-enriched \infcats.
-This allows us to make sense of continuous representations between homotopy types.
-The proof of geometricity of $\LocSys(X)$ uses in an essential way the Representability theorem in derived $\bQ_p$-analytic geometry, proved by M. Porta and T. Yu Yue in \cite{porta2017representability}.
+First, we construct the moduli stack parametrizing rank $n$ continuous $p$-adic representations of the \'etale fundamental group $\pi_1^\et(X)$.
+Our construction realizes such object as a $\bQ_p$-analytic stack, denoted $\LocSys(X)$.
+Secondly, we prove that $\LocSys(X)$ admits a canonical derived structure.
+This derived structure allow us to intrinsically recover the deformation theory of continuous $p$-adic representations, studied in \cite{galatius2018derived}.
+Our proof of geometricity of $\LocSys(X)$ uses in an essential way the $\bQ_p$-analytic analogue of Lurie-Artin representability, proved in \cite{porta2017representability}.